xushunjing/gitskills/readme.txt

-Creating a new branch is quick and simple. branch Fast forward test.
+Creating a new branch is quick.
-工作到一半